intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> @ifohancroft: I've always said about using JavaScript on the backend: I can spread shit on a slice of bread, instead of Nutella - but why?
+I think the same about using JS on the backend :D

 > @justbender: one of my favorite misquotes is "Jack of all trades master of none" which actually was "A jack of all trades is a master of none, but oftentimes better than a master of one."